Hasnain-S1/hackathon-1/README.md

 ## Hypothesis and how to validate?
-My hypothesis is how are weekly sales being affected during holiday times, to model the effects of the markdowns between 2010-2012, and to provide recommended actions based on insights drawn and how to improve the retail sales.
+My hypothesis is how are the markdown promotions impacting the weekly sales?
+To model the effects of the markdowns between 2010-2012, and to provide recommended actions based on insights drawn and how to improve the retail sales.
 I will be validating this by cleaning the datasets, merging them and analysing them to prove my hypothesis right and to take further action to support this data.

 ## Project Plan
 * Outline the high-level steps taken for the analysis.